Planetary coordinate system: Longitude

 However, planetocentric longitude is always measured positively to the east, regardless of which way the planet rotates.
-East is defined as the counter-clockwise direction around the planet, as seen from above its north pole, and the north pole is whichever pole more closely aligns with the Earth's north pole.
+East is defined as the counterclockwise direction around the planet, as seen from above its north pole, and the north pole is whichever pole more closely aligns with the Earth's north pole.
 Longitudes traditionally have been written using "E" or "W" instead of "+" or "−" to indicate this polarity.
 For example, −91°, 91°W, +269° and 269°E all mean the same thing.

 The modern standard for maps of Mars (since about 2002) is to use planetocentric coordinates.
 Guided by the works of historical astronomers, Merton E. Davies established the meridian of Mars at Airy-0 crater.
-For Mercury, the only other planet with a solid surface visible from Earth, a thermocentric coordinate is used: the prime meridian runs through the point on the equator where the planet is hottest (due to the planet's rotation and orbit, the sun briefly retrogrades at noon at this point during perihelion, giving it more sun).
+For Mercury, the only other planet with a solid surface visible from Earth, a thermocentric coordinate is used: the prime meridian runs through the point on the equator where the planet is hottest (due to the planet's rotation and orbit, the Sun briefly retrogrades at noon at this point during perihelion, giving it more sunlight).
 By convention, this meridian is defined as exactly twenty degrees of longitude east of Hun Kal.

 Tidally-locked bodies have a natural reference longitude passing through the point nearest to their parent body: 0° the center of the primary-facing hemisphere, 90° the center of the leading hemisphere, 180° the center of the anti-primary hemisphere, and 270° the center of the trailing hemisphere.
 However, libration due to non-circular orbits or axial tilts causes this point to move around any fixed point on the celestial body like an analemma.